The next step in reducing congestion

 What about sharing schemes?

-In parallel to the government's legislative process, the City of Hobart and City of Launceston will select an operator to run a 12-month e-scooter share scheme trial by the end of 2021.
-The expressions of interest (EOI) process has concluded, with a winning company to be announced soon.
+In parallel to the government's legislative process, the City of Hobart and City of Launceston selected two operators (Beam and Neuron) to run a 12-month e-scooter share scheme trial by the end of 2021.

-It will be a user-pays, app-based scheme where people can hire these e-scooters from key locations within geographical zones.
-Those expected to benefit most from the trial will be people living close to each CBD and near public transport, or people travelling around the city each day.
+It's a user-pays, app-based scheme where people can hire these e-scooters from key locations within geographical zones.

 *This model framework excludes e-bikes, which are covered by the Tasmanian Road Rules and the Vehicle and Traffic Act 1999.